PeeDeeWhite/ColourSortSolver/README.md

 - A colour(s) can be moved a container where the top most colour is the same and there is enough space for the colour(s)
 - When the source container has multiple instance of the same colour then all are moved.
 If enough space in target container.

-I have written a simple console application in C# which can solve these colour puzzle.
-The application will output the minimum number of steps required to solve the game, it possible.
+This is a simple console application in C# which can solve these colour puzzle.
+The application will output the minimum number of steps required to solve the game, if possible.

 ## Design
 I didn't want to just use some solution on the internet so I decided to write my own.
 I knew a brute force approach would not work for anything but the smallest puzzle.
 I knew I would have to use a back track approach.